 My 13 Art and Math Projects for Kids post has been doing pretty well on my site lately, so I decided to keep the art integration going with Science!
 Check out these awesome ways to teach science using art below.

 Before reading on, check out this book by MaryAnn Kohl, Science Arts: Discovering Science Through Art Experiences.
 I love her books and have several of them (but not this one!
 I need to remedy that.)
 If you like the science and art activities below, I’m sure this book won’t disappoint!
-This is an affiliate link which helps financially support this website.
-Thank you for your support!
+Please note, this post includes Amazon affiliate links.
+As an Amazon Associate I earn from qualifying purchases.

 Rainbow Paper | Color Science for Kids by The Science Kiddo